placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 ## testing

-- _after_ a successful test flight, apply `P-1025` conformal coating to the FC and VTX boards (I already applied it to the camera board), add `Kafuter K-705` silicon sealant to the places where wires are soldered to the FC pads, U.FL connectors on FC and VTX
+- _after_ successful test flights, apply `P-1025` conformal coating to the FC and VTX boards (I already applied it to the camera board), add `Kafuter K-705` silicon sealant to the places where wires are soldered to the FC pads, U.FL connectors on FC and VTX. apply blue `Loctite-243` onto last threads of the motor screws.

 ## references